What Is an XRP Neobank? The Case for Crypto-Native Banking

 What Comes Next

 The XRP neobanking category is still nascent.
-As the XRPL ecosystem matures with native AMMs, stablecoins like RLUSD, and improved developer tooling, expect neobanks to add programmable savings, multi-asset yield, and direct fiat on/off ramps.
+As the XRPL ecosystem matures with native AMMs, stablecoins like RLUSD, and improved developer tooling, expect neobanks to add programmable savings, multi-asset yield, and signed fiat/card rails where providers enable them.
+For XORA, card and expanded fiat rails remain roadmap or gated until they appear in the app.

 The gap between crypto and traditional banking is closing.
 XRP neobanks are one of the clearest paths to bridging it.